jacobmendoza/jacobmendoza.github.io/_posts/2016-04-03-thoughts-on-designing-for-maintainability.markdown

 we cannot guarantee that the command will be executed only once over the domain (failure conditions on your code or the network).
 There are several approaches to this problem.

-Something easier is ensure that the command will be serializable.
-If at some point in the future we need to transfer that command to an external system (as the bus that we mentioned) the data will be translated into something else.
+Something easier is to ensure that the command will be serializable.
+If at some point in the future we need to transfer that command to an external system (such as the bus that we mentioned) the data will be translated into something else.
 Do not put anything inside that you cannot serialize.

 # Exceptions